 Unexpected HIV infections in adults:

 Other infections from unsafe health care, 2004-05: Like HIV, Marburg virus lives in blood, and goes from one person to another through injections and other skin-piercing procedures with reused and unsterilized instruments.
-One thing that is very different about Marburg virus compared to HIV is that Marburg virus acts fast.
-Within weeks, most infections with Marburg virus lead to uncontrolled bleeding and death (hemorrhagic fever).
+Compared to HIV, Marburg virus acts fast: within weeks, most infections lead to bleeding and death (hemorrhagic fever).
 From October 2004 to July 2005, Marburg virus killed 227 people in Angola.
 Most Marburg victims, especially in the early months of the outbreak, were children infected through injections.
-Sources: Center for Infectious Disease Research and Policy (CIDRAP).
+Sources: (a) Center for Infectious Disease Research and Policy (CIDRAP).
 Angola declares worst Marburg outbreak over.
 Minneapolis: CIDRAP, 2005.
-Available at: http://www.cidrap.umn.edu/cidrap/content/bt/vhf/news/nov1005marburg.html (accessed 10 January 2012).
-World Health Organization.
+Available at: http://www.cidrap.umn.edu/cidrap/content/bt/vhf/news/nov1005marburg.html (accessed 10 January 2012). (b) World Health Organization.
 Bringing the Marburg outbreak under control.
 Geneva: WHO, 2005.
-Available at: http://www.who.int/features/marburg2/01_en.html (accessed 10 January 2012).
-Ndayimirije N, Kindhauser MK.
+Available at: http://www.who.int/features/marburg2/01_en.html (accessed 10 January 2012). (c) Ndayimirije N, Kindhauser MK.
 Marburg Hemorrhagic Fever in Angola — Fighting Fear and a Lethal Pathogen.
 N Eng J Med 2005; 352: 2155-2157.
 Available at: http://www.nejm.org/doi/full/10.1056/NEJMp058115 (accessed 10 January 2012).